Committee of American Students of the School of Beaux-Arts, Paris: Gallery

-Un-numbered postcards

-Un-numbered cards are presented in estimated approximate chronological order.

-Numbered postcards

-Numbered cards are presented in numerical order; dates may be out-of-sequence.

 Gazette de l'Ecole des Beaux-Arts

 The organization also published a periodical during this period, the Gazette de l'Ecole des Beaux-Arts.
 It was offered for sale by subscription, and may have been provided free of charge to serving students/alumni.
 The Gazette served as a means to inform students who had been mobilised, of school activities and relevant news; as well as providing another source of fund-raising for the group.
 The Comité also helped and inspired student groups at other French arts-schools to produce similar wartime publications.

 From the limited information available, the start-date, end-date, and number of editions produced are unknown; as are the quantities printed.
 The one example found online is the edition of October–November-December 1918, produced in January 1919.
 The Gazette was published in French, book-style, in a 2-column format; with professional newspaper-quality printing in black ink, on what looks like unfinished (i.e.: no coating, glossy or satin) paper of a fairly heavy grade of slightly rough newsprint.
 This volume has about 41 printed pages, with some blanks at the end.
 Aside from the cover illustration (drawing) and some minor decorations around the text on a few pages, and 1 page (single-side, on glossy paper) of black & white photographs, the rest of the material is entirely in text-form.
 It includes a notice-page of deaths, promotions, etc. of students/alumni serving in the military; articles about the war; news of the school; news & information of interest to art-professionals; and some pieces relating to student-politics.
 The general tone is patriotic, and generally uncritical of the war as conducted by the French government.
 There is no inclusion of pacifist material, and only limited representation of leftist views; nothing "revolutionary", pro-communist, or otherwise hard-core "Red".
 As the single example of the gazette presently available, when preparing this article, and as an edition produced after the French & Allied victory in the War, it is difficult to judge how representative of the rest of the series this particular volume is.